Email Metrics You Should Be Tracking (And How to Improve Them)

 Why Email Metrics Matter

 Email metrics are not merely performance indicators; they are operational signals that influence how mailbox providers treat your messages and how subscribers perceive your brand.
+These signals directly feed into sender reputation evaluation.

 • They reveal sender reputation and deliverability health